BarquistLab/sCIRCLE/README.md

 Examples for the application of that filter would be filtering for a certain Cog Category, KEGG Pathway or GO-term.

 ### Filter for Gene Group
 This filter can be used to filter for pre-imported gene groups, which the user has defined in the gene annotation file.
 This could be used to filter for marker genes, pathogenicity islands or genes of interest in the specific experiment.
-This filter can also be used to load a gene set that has been saved inside the application..
+This filter can also be used to load a gene set that has been saved inside the application.

+### LogTransform Counts
+Even if this is not a filter per se, you can logTransform your counts to custom selected base via the filter menu.
+LogTransform counts should always be in the first filter slot, when chaining multiple filters.

 ### Saving a Gene Group
 You can save any set of genes, with all filters, which are currently applied, and with a custom name.
 From the moment the gene set is saved it is available within the "Filter for Gene Group" option.